arnenyeck06/Databrickrepo/README.md

 ---

-✅ ACID Transactions via Delta Lake for data consistency ✅ Schema Evolution with automatic schema enforcement and validation ✅ Automated Workflows using Databricks Jobs with task dependencies ✅ Partitioning & Optimization for query performance at scale ✅ Data Quality Checks including deduplication and null handling ✅ Incremental Processing to handle new data efficiently
+✅ ACID Transactions via Delta Lake for data consistency

+✅ Schema Evolution with automatic schema enforcement and validation

+✅ Automated Workflows using Databricks Jobs with task dependencies

+✅ Partitioning & Optimization for query performance at scale

+✅ Data Quality Checks, including deduplication and null handling

+✅ Incremental Processing to handle new data efficiently

 ---